Florida man found guilty in parking lot shooting of unarmed black man

 She said that as she waited for McGlockton, a man began walking around her car.
 She said she cracked open her window and began arguing with Drejka when he questioned why she was parked in that spot.

-“We’re thankful that the jury got it right,” Rayner-Goolsby said.
+“We’re thankful that the jury got it right,” said Michele Rayner-Goolsby, an attorney who represents McGlockton’s parents.
 “We’re thankful that the jury saw what we saw, saw what everybody saw on that video — that a parking lot vigilante with an ax to grind murdered Markeis McGlockton in cold blood."

 Drejka's defense team countered that it was Jacobs who was the aggressor, and "not once did Mr. Drejka threaten" either McGlockton or Jacobs.